Software

 Funding: ICER, ICER, ICER, CISE-CSR, NASA

 ProvScope is an accurate and efficient tool for comparing extremely large execution provenance traces generated during reference runs of long-running applications.
-It uses an LLVM-based specification of the application to identify precise differences between traces, reporting the exact lines and functions where the executions diverge.
+It uses an LLVM-based specification of the application to identify precise differences between traces, reporting the exact lines and functions where executions diverge.
 For MPI-based applications, ProvScope-MPI enables detection of differences across runs that exhibit both communication and input non-determinism.
 ProvScope reports all divergences and convergences.

 Funding: CISE-CSR